neet813/amazon-ghost-delivery-analysis/README.md

 #  Amazon Ghost Delivery Risk Analysis
-### Identifying Revenue Leakage in Last-Mile Logistics Using Python & SQL
+### Identifying Revenue Leakage in Last-Mile Logistics Using Python & Looker Studio

 > *"My order was marked delivered.
 It never arrived.
 I'm a data analyst.
 So I investigated."*